Elizabeth Gilbert - book author

 Her latest novel, The Signature of All Things, will be available on October 1, 2013.
 The credit for her profile picture belongs to Jennifer Schatten.

-Elizabeth Gilbert is the author of books: Eat, Pray, Love, Big Magic: Creative Living Beyond Fear, The Signature of All Things, City of Girls, Committed: A Skeptic Makes Peace with Marriage, The Last American Man, Stern Men, Eat Pray Love Made Me Do It: Life Journeys Inspired by the Bestselling Memoir, Pilgrims and Other Stories, The Best American Travel Writing 2013
+Elizabeth Gilbert is the author of books: Eat, Pray, Love, Big Magic: Creative Living Beyond Fear, City of Girls, The Signature of All Things, Committed: A Skeptic Makes Peace with Marriage, The Last American Man, Stern Men, Eat Pray Love Made Me Do It: Life Journeys Inspired by the Bestselling Memoir, Pilgrims and Other Stories, The Best American Travel Writing 2013

 Around the time Elizabeth Gilbert turned thirty, she went through an early-onslaught midlife crisis.
 She had everything an educated, ambitious American woman was supposed to want—a husband, a house, a successful career.
 But instead of feeling happy and fulfilled, she was consumed with panic, grief, and confusion.
 She went through a divorce, a crushing depression, another failed love, and the eradication of everything she ever thought she was supposed to be.